 The centre was managed by a suitably qualified and experienced person.
-She had a good knowledge of the assessed needs and support requirements for each of the residents.
-The person in charge held a degree in psychology and a certificate in front line management.
-She had more that 10 years management experience and was supported by two team leaders.
+The person in charge was in an interim position and also held the role of assistant director of operations.
+Recruitment was underway for a new permanent person in charge.
+The interim person in charge had a good knowledge of the assessed needs and support requirements for each of the residents.
+She held a degree in psychology and a certificate in front line management.
+She had more that 12 years management experience and was supported by two team leaders.
 She was found to have a good knowledge of the requirements of the regulations.
-The person in charge reported that she felt supported in his role and had regular formal and informal contact with her manager.
-The person in charge was in a full time position and had recently been appointed as assistant director of operations pending recruitment for her current position.
-Recruitment was underway for a new person in charge.
+The interim person in charge reported that she felt supported in his role and had regular formal and informal contact with her manager.
+The interim person in charge was in a full time position and was found to be consistently and effectively involved in the governance and management of the centre despite her other responsibilities.

 There was a clearly defined management structure in place that identified lines of accountability and responsibility.
 This meant that all staff were aware of their responsibilities and who they were accountable to.
-There had been a number of changes to the overall governance and management arrangements in the centre in the preceding five year period.
+There had been a number of changes to the overall governance and management arrangements in the centre in the preceding seven year period.
 Overall, it was felt that the staff team and residents had adapted well to the changes.
-The person in charge reported to the director of operations who in turn reported to the chief executive officer.
-The person in charge and director of operations held formal meetings on a regular basis.
-In addition, the person in charge had regular formal meetings with the team leaders which promoted effective communication across the centre.
+The interim person in charge reported to the director of operations who in turn reported to the chief executive officer.
+The interim person in charge and director of operations held formal meetings on a regular basis.
+In addition, the interim person in charge had regular formal meetings with the team leaders which promoted effective communication across the centre.

 The provider had completed an annual review of the quality and safety of the service and unannounced visits, to review the safety of care, on a six monthly basis as required by the regulations.
-However, the annual review did not demonstrate consultation with residents or their representatives as required by the regulations.
 Monitoring visits and other audits and checks were also completed in the centre, in areas such as finance, medication and health and safety.
 The output of these were used to inform a service improvement plan.
 There was evidence that actions were taken to address issues identified in these audits and checks.
 There were regular staff meetings and separately management meetings with evidence of communication of shared learning at these meetings.

 The staff team were found to have the right skills and experience to meet the assessed needs of the residents.
-At the time of inspection, there was one staff vacancy.
-Recruitment was underway for this position.
-A small number of regular agency staff were being used to cover the vacancy and staff leave.
+At the time of inspection, the full complement of staff were in place.
+Although one staff member was on extended leave, this vacancy was being covered by a small number of regular relief staff.
 This provided consistency of care for the residents.
-An agency staff member spoken with outlined supervision she had received within the centre which they felt had supported her in her role.
+Staff members spoken with reported that they felt supported her in her role.
 The actual and planned duty rosters were found to be maintained to a satisfactory level.

 Training had been provided to staff to support them in their role and to improve outcomes for the residents.
-There were a small number of staff overdue to attend training in some areas.
-For example, restrictive practices and fire safety.
+Records showed that staff had completed all mandatory and refresher training.
 There was a training and development policy in place.
 There were no volunteers working in the centre at the time of inspection.
 Suitable staff supervision arrangements were in place.
 This was considered to support staff to perform their duties to the best of their abilities.
+A sample of staff files reviewed were found to contain all of the information required by the regulations.